 A lapped seam is constructed on the right side of the garment, and usually has two pieces with opposite shaping as shown in the picture above.
 Though sometimes the top piece will be shaped and the bottom will not.

 When the seam is completed, one piece of fabric will be on top of the other.
-The instructions for your specific garment should indicate which is the "top" piece and which is the "bottom".
+The "top" piece will be the one that has the seam allowance turned under, and the "bottom" piece will be the one that has the seam allowance only marked, but not turned.

 Here I've cut the top piece from a print and the bottom piece from muslin - so it will be easier to see the technique.